If you expect your website to drive significant traffic, you need to be sure it won’t slow to a crawl when visitors start pouring in.

 Use A Caching Plugin

 WordPress content is dynamic.
-Every time someone lands on your site, WordPress has to query the database for the required data, compile it together, and build your page on the fly before the user can see it.
+Every time someone lands on your site, WordPress has to query the A database is an organized collection of data stored and accessed electronically.
+It is a crucial component of...
+More for the required data, compile it together, and build your page on the fly before the user can see it.

 Even on high-performance hardware, this process can be quite intensive—especially when many thousands of people are loading your site every day.

-A caching plugin creates a static HTML copy of your pages and serves that to your users, instead of querying the database and rebuilding your pages on every single visit.
+A caching plugin creates a static HTML copy of your In WordPress, a page is a content type that is used to create non-dynamic pages on a website.
+Pages are typica...
+More and serves that to your users, instead of querying the database and rebuilding your pages on every single visit.

 Every WordPress site should have a caching plugin, but it’s particularly important for high-traffic sites.